kanika1206/ETLGuard-From-Data-to-Defense/README.md

 http://localhost:8000/docs

 ## Demo

-The application runs locally as a Dockerized FastAPI service.
+The application is deployed on Render.
+Here's the link for the same : https://etlguard-from-data-to-defense.onrender.com

 Available Endpoints